 - John F. Ramey, DO, Sandusky

 OOPAC's political activities are funded by the voluntary contributions of OOA members above and beyond their membership dues.
 Ohio law prohibits us from accepting corporate checks or credit cards.
 OOPAC contributions must be madeby personal check or credit card.
 OOPAC contributions are NOT tax deductible.

 Contributions in any amount are vital to OOPAC's success.
-Contributors are recognized by cumulative giving in the categories shown below.
+Contributors are recognized by annual giving in the categories shown below.
 Make your contribution today.

 |Governor's Circle||$1,000 - $5,000|